Stuycs-K/project03-final-10-yeq/PROPOSAL.md

 What algorithms and /or data structures you will be using, and how.
 I plan to use a simple escape time algorithm for the mandelbrot set.
+Probably going to use some sort of bitmap image format and a bitmap file struct to manipulate it.

 # Intended pacing: